eHarmony/vw-webservice/README.md

 ...
 ```

-Now you can deploy the war file:
+Now you can deploy the .war file:

 ```
 # the maven build (assuming you're using the default directories) will have spit out the WAR file to the 'target' subdirectory